 Access to Services

-If you use Original Medicare with a Medicare Supplement plan, you can go to any doctor or hospital in the United States that accepts Medicare.
-A Medicare Advantage plan has a specific network in order for the plan to cover your care and networks may change.
-You can use a provider outside of the MA network, but you will likely pay more or all of the costs, except for emergencies.
+If you have Original Medicare and a Medicare Supplement plan, you can go to any doctor or hospital in the United States that accepts Medicare.
+A Medicare Advantage plan has a specific network for the plan to cover your care, and networks may change.
+You can use a provider outside the MA network, but you will likely pay more or all costs except emergencies.
 MA plans often require a referral to see a specialist.

 Both Original Medicare and Medicare Advantage require you to pay your Part B premium.
-If you use the traditional stack, you’ll pay a separate premium to a private insurer for Medicare Supplement and a separate premium for a Part D plan.
-If you choose an MA plan you’ll pay a separate, but likely lower, premium to a private insurer.
-The MA plan may have Part D built in so you would not pay an additional premium for prescription drug coverage.
+Using the traditional stack, you’ll pay a separate premium to a private insurer for Medicare Supplement and a separate premium for a Part D plan.
+If you choose an MA plan, you’ll pay a separate, but likely lower, premium to a private insurer.
+The MA plan may have Part D built-in, so you would not pay an additional premium for prescription drug coverage.

-Medigap usually has a higher monthly premium, but could result in lower out-of-pocket expenses than some Medicare Advantage plans.
-Medicare Advantage plans, on the other hand, generally cost less and cover more services, which can be a better fit for your budget.
-Since Medigap out-of-pocket costs are typically much lower than Medicare Advantage costs, if you have lots of medical expenses, the higher Medigap premium may be a better deal.
+Medigap usually has a higher monthly premium but could lower out-of-pocket expenses than some Medicare Advantage plans.
+On the other hand, Medicare Advantage plans generally cost less and cover more services, which can be a better fit for your budget.
+Since Medigap out-of-pocket costs are typically much lower than Medicare Advantage costs, the higher Medigap premium may be a better deal if you have lots of medical expenses.

-The traditional stack has a standard benefit package that covers medically necessary healthcare services plus Part D. Medicare Advantage offers a benefit package with everything Medicare covers and adds in dental, hearing, vision, health club memberships and other valuable extras.
+The traditional stack has a standard benefits package that covers medically necessary healthcare services, plus Part D. Medicare Advantage offers a benefits package with everything Medicare covers and adds in dental, hearing, vision, health club memberships, and other valuable extras.

 How to Decide the Best Fit

-Blue Cross and Blue Shield of Kansas is not connected with or endorsed by the U.S. Government or Federal Medicare Program.
+Disclaimer: Blue Cross and Blue Shield of Kansas is not connected with or endorsed by the US Government or Federal Medicare Program.